aliy321/react_nextjs/README.md

-"# Learning reactjs and nextjs"
+# Learning reactjs and nextjs